benmarwick/computing-sota-az-boundaries/README.md

 ### This project

-The goal of these project is generate activation zone polygons as GeoJSON files that can be integrated into the sotl.as map.
+The goal of these project is generate activation zone polygons as GeoJSON files that can be integrated into the sotl.as map for W7W.
 This is inspired by the work done for HB/HB0 and OE, where operators can view the activation zone polygon directly in the sotl.as map Currently this project only does summits in the W7W area.
 Here I use the R programming language to access the Washington State’s Department of Natural